Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Hiking the Inca Trail

-Inca Trail Regulations: The Inca Trail can only be hiked with a licensed tour operator or guide.
+Inca Trail Regulations: The Inca Trail can only be hiked with a licensed tour operator or guide who has obtained permits on behalf of their guests and staff.

 - Only 500 trail permits are given out each day.
 This includes trekkers, guides, cooks and porters.